Use text input to gather free-form text from a user.

 - Provide a text area for input anticipated to be longer than a single line.

-- Pre-populate fields with known values when possible, e.g. a default IP address.
+- Pre-populate fields with known values when possible, like a default IP address, for example.

-Placeholder text Placeholder text is text inside a form field that provides an example of the required or recommended format for text input.
-For example, placeholder text for a date might be e.g. DD/MM/YYYY.
+Placeholder text is text inside a form field that provides an example of the required or recommended format for text input.
+For example, placeholder text for a date might be "DD/MM/YYYY".

 For more information about how to provide help content, see the forms design guidelines.

-Wherever possible, use inline errors to notify users that something has gone wrong.
+Wherever possible, use inline errors to notify users where there is an issue with their input.
 Inline errors help should be short and help users quickly identify and understand what they need to fix and why.

 For more information about how to provide errors and validation, see the forms design guidelines.